 - Off with His Head!: Alicia Domenica beheaded Goge Vandire.

-- The Penance: If a Battle Sisters falls short of the strict codes and edicts of their Order they will seek repentance by becoming a Sister Repentia.
+- If Battle Sisters fall short of the strict codes and edicts of their Order, they will seek repentance by becoming a Sister Repentia.
 These extremely fanatical Sisters seek to atone for their sins through self-mutilating flagellation and death in battle.

 - Powered Armor: Along with the Space Marines, the Sisters of Battle are one of the few forces in Imperial service to equip their standard infantry with powered armor, offering them substantially more protection than most other human forces.
-The drawback is that their armor is more cumbersome than that of the Astartes because they are not physically linked to it.
+Additionally, and distinct from other unaugmented humans that wear power armor like Inquisitors or particularly affluent Rogue Traders, the updated Sisters Repentia models show that they have jacks in their skin not too dissimilar from a Black Carapace, meaning that they are physically connected to their armor like a Space Marine is.

 - Praetorian Guard: